 Durham Countryside and Rural Areas

 The City of Durham is located within the broader, largely countryside Durham County.
 According to Durham Insight, 57% of County Durham is classed as rural.
-It is also home to over 60 different types of trees and hedges, and the local council’s intention to maintain and improve on the existing level of biodiversity has prompted thousands of more trees to be planted in the county over future months.
+It is also home to over 60 different types of trees and hedges, and the local council’s intention to maintain and improve the existing level of biodiversity has prompted thousands of more trees to be planted in the county over future months.

 Conservation, Preservation and Protection of Trees